[ View All Other Bicycle Safety Topics ]

 A good bicycle helmet with a proper fit: To protect against possible head injuries or trauma- A MUST-HAVE.

-Biking sunglasses or other means of eye protection: To ensure protection from ultra-violet rays and other harmful environmental particles.
+Biking sunglasses or other means of eye protection: To ensure protection from ultraviolet rays and other harmful environmental particles.

 Bicycle tire pump: In case of a flat tire.